 b) Combinations of reducing agents produce combinations of each reducing agent’s respective oxides plus new structures based on both reducing agents.
 Examples: spinel, produced by detonating dry ice, magnesium and aluminum together or mullite, produced by detonating dry ice, aluminum and silicon together.

-• Acid Digestion: Removes magnesium oxide to produce acid-resistant powders that are richer in graphite/diamond and harder oxides such as spinel, silica, and aluminum oxide.
+Tip: Adding tungsten to the detonatable formulation encourages the production of very hard tungsten carbide - Acid Digestion: Removes magnesium oxide to produce acid-resistant powders that are richer in graphite/diamond and harder oxides such as spinel, silica, and aluminum oxide.

 Tip: Acid digestion of magnesium + silicon + dry ice detonation byproducts produces very fine nanodiamond/silica